yanicen1/Data_Analysis_Test_Task_2/README.md

 # Test Task for Data Analyst Position

-This repository contains the solution of the test task that sent by employer.
+This repository contains the solution of the test task that was sent by the employer.

 ### Job description:
 <b>Responsibilities</b>: